Articles

 [en]

-The rhetorical significance of naming practices is widely understood, but it--and
+The rhetorical significance of naming practices is widely understood, but it — and

-software development, especially in regards to code languages and relevant practices
+of software development, especially in regards to code languages and relevant practices

 (as demonstrated in file names, functions, variables, and so on).
 While naming conventions